Liane Al Ghusain, Mirna Bamieh, Dalia Khalife, Sara Niroobakhsh, Christiane Peschek, Lilia Ziamou

 In 1987, Jean Baudrillard explained in his book The Ecstasy of Communication that our then-newfound modes of technological expression had led to the dissolution of the body into the non-reflective screen, opaque like a dark mirror, along with aspects of our psyche, such as affect and fantasy.
 At the same time, individual and collective bodies became overexposed, mediated and circulated via information networks, verging on hyper visibility or ‘obscenity’.
 During a moment in which we are infiltrated with images of war, mutilation and the specter of genocide, this feels unsettling and close to home.

-“It is the end of interiority and intimacy, the overexposure and transparence of the world which traverses him without obstacle.
+As Baudrillard put it: “It is the end of interiority and intimacy, the overexposure and transparence of the world which traverses him without obstacle.
 He can no longer produce the limits of his own being, can no longer play nor stage himself, can no longer produce himself as mirror.”

 In the group show, I Can No Longer Produce the Limits of My Own Body, the body materializes in hybrid forms.
 The exhibition showcases artists from Palestine, Iran, Lebanon, Greece and Austria, who perform a feminist critique and counter the claim of the creative, expressive body as singular, male and diminishing.
 Rather, it is an expanded site for connection and persistence.
 Baudrillard’s being-ness is replaced with a subjective corporeality that is multiple and mellifluous, entangled with non-human, technological and anatomical worlds.
 The exhibition is conceived as an iterative structure, the first installment of a curatorial series emerging from my research on artist-centered narratives around machinic embodiment and radical performance.